WSB (AM): History

+Atlanta Journal

 WSB was one of the first radio stations in the South.
 In early 1922, there was a tremendous public interest in the then-new technology of radio broadcasting.
-On December 1, 1921, the U.S. Department of Commerce, in charge of radio at the time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for farm market and weather reports.
 By the end of the year, the number of authorized stations exceeded 500.
 In many communities, a race broke out to see who would be the first to get a station on the air.
 In Atlanta, the primary contenders were the two major newspapers, the Atlanta Journal and the Atlanta Constitution.
 The Journal established a makeshift studio on the fifth floor of its building at 7 Forsyth Street.
 A transmitter had been ordered, but facing a delay, the newspaper arranged for the equipment used by Gordon Heidt for his amateur station to be temporarily installed.
 A broadcasting license was normally needed before a station could go on the air, but it was arranged to have an initial telegraphed authorization, which was sent by the Department of Commerce on the evening of March 15, 1922.
 The station's debut broadcast took place that evening.
+The transmitter had only 100 watts of power and ice was used to cool the batteries.

-The Journal's new station was issued the randomly assigned call sign WSB.
-Station management would claim the call letters stood for "Welcome South, Brother," even though the Journal did not specifically request those call letters.
+The Journal's new station was issued the randomly assigned call letters WSB.
+Station management would claim the call letters stood for "Welcome South, Brother", even though the Journal did not specifically request those call letters.
 The Constitution's station, WGM, debuted two days later on March 17.
 Because it also was transmitting on 360 meters, the two newspapers had to set up a time-sharing agreement allocating broadcast hours.
 Competition was so fierce between the two that WSB's manager, Lambdin "The Little Colonel" Kay, banned any person who had previously appeared on WGM from broadcasting over WSB.

 In September 1922, the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming.
 Both WSB and WGM were assigned to this new wavelength.
 In May 1923, additional "Class B" frequencies were made available, and Atlanta was assigned the use of 700 kHz.
 Once again, both WSB and WGM were assigned to this new frequency.
 However, at the end of July, WGM permanently ceased operations, which gave WSB exclusive use of the assignment.

-In February 1924, Lambdin Kay called Art Gillham "The Whispering Pianist" while performing on WSB, a name he used in billing on Columbia Records, radio and theatre.
-Gillham returned to WSB in 1937 for regular programs.
-In 1927, WSB became an NBC Red Network affiliate.
-The trademark three-tone NBC chimes were first played in the WSB studios.